massdriver-cloud/webinar-k8s-app-debugging/chart/templates/crashloopbackoff/README.md

 kubectl get pod -n debugging -l app=crashloopbackoff
 ```

 You'll see that the application is in a CrashLoopBackOff.
 This means that the pod is starting to run, crashing, being restarted by Kubernetes, and continuing to fail.
+Thats the "CrashLoop" part.
 The "BackOff" means that Kubernetes will wait an increasing amount of time (up to 5 minutes by default) between restarts to prevent unnecessary thrashing of workloads.

 A pod crashing is the result of one or more docker containers within the pod crashing.
 This means the problem is an application error, not a kubernetes error.
 To diagnose the application, let's check the application logs: